 Don’t miss a single blog post!
-Enter your email address below to subscribe to Radiant with Joy!
+Subscribe to Radiant with Joy!

 You are crucial to preventing the darkness from overcoming the world.
 No one else can shine your light for you, so it’s crucial that you don’t give in to fear or distress and that you continue to shine.
 Think of any individual that you could run into during your daily routine.
 You might be the only way that person encounters Jesus on that day.
 It’s possible that someone might desperately need Christ’s love and they can only get it from you.
 In that scenario, would you hide your light or let it shine?
 In other words, would you do what God created you to do?
 Don’t wait for a certain time, a certain place, a certain person, or a certain feeling.
 The beloved child of God right in front of you is a good enough reason to let your light shine.

 Click the links below to visit Radiant with Joy’s social media and Etsy Shop!